 Cameco Corporation Overview

-Cameco Corporation (CCJ) is a leading player in the uranium industry, engaged in the production and sale of uranium and fuel services.
-Established in 1987 and headquartered in Saskatoon, Canada, Cameco operates through two segments: Uranium and Fuel Services.
-The Uranium segment focuses on exploration, mining, and milling of uranium concentrate, while the Fuel Services segment provides refining, conversion, and fabrication services.
-With a market capitalization of approximately $37.8B, Cameco is a key supplier to nuclear utilities across the Americas, Europe, and Asia.
-The company’s commitment to sustainability and safety positions it as a pivotal entity in the energy sector.
+Cameco Corporation (ticker: CCJ) is a leading player in the uranium industry, primarily focusing on the production and sale of uranium and related fuel services.
+Founded in 1987 and headquartered in Saskatoon, Canada, Cameco operates through two segments: Uranium and Fuel Services.
+The Uranium segment is responsible for exploring, mining, and milling uranium, while the Fuel Services segment refines and fabricates uranium concentrate.
+With a market capitalization of approximately $38.5B, the company serves nuclear utilities across the Americas, Europe, and Asia, positioning itself as a key supplier in the nuclear energy sector.
+The stock trades on the New York Stock Exchange, reflecting its established presence in the market.

 NexGen Energy Ltd. Overview